Aziz Akhannouch: Prime Minister of Morocco (2021—present)

 In the 2021 general election, his party placed first, winning 102 seats of the 395 seats, while the governing Justice and Development Party lost 113 of its previous seats.
 On 10 September 2021, he was appointed as prime minister by King Mohammed VI, succeeding Saadeddine Othmani, and was tasked by the King to form a new government.

 Akhannouch announced the formation of an official coalition government alongside the PAM and Istiqlal parties on 22 September 2021, thus officiating his status as prime minister-designate of Morocco.
 On 7 October 2021, he assumed office as the new prime minister.
 Since taking office, Akhannouch has represented King Mohammed VI at several foreign engagements and read speeches delivered by him during summits, including at the 2021 United Nations Climate Change Conference.

 In late October 2021, Akhannouch was criticized by Moroccan citizens for wearing a pin of the MENA region that excluded Western Sahara while attending a Green Initiative event in Saudi Arabia.

 In September 2022, Akhannouch attended the 77th session of the United Nations General Assembly in New York.

 On 11 October 2022, Akhannouch met with Prince Guillaume, Hereditary Grand Duke of Luxembourg along with his business partners in Rabat, in order to boost economic trade between Morocco and Luxembourg.

 In December 2022, he attended the United States–Africa Leaders Summit 2022 and met with US president Joe Biden.

 On 1 February 2023, Akhannouch participated with Spanish prime minister Pedro Sánchez in the 12th edition of the Morocco-Spain High Level Meeting in Rabat, in which both countries signed a total of 19 bilateral agreements concerning a plethora of sectors.

 In July 2023, Akhannouch attended the 2023 Russia–Africa Summit in Saint Petersburg.
 In 2024, he attended the 2024 Italy–Africa Summit in Rome.

+In January 2026, Akhannouch announced that he did not intend to seek a third term as president of the RNI.
+According to Le Monde, his decision followed "a phone call" interpreted as an intervention from the palace by political officials.
+He was succeeded by Mohamed Chaouki.

+Held responsible for the economic malaise and mass emigration, Aziz Akhannouch ends his term in considerable isolation.
+Several parties that make up his governing majority, and even some ministers, openly criticize him during the 2026 legislative elections.
+Regarded as a mouthpiece for the Moroccan royal palace, the news website Le360 denounces the “resounding failure” of a man “who failed to keep his commitments over five years.”